 We’re sick and tired of seeing extremely talented yoga teachers burning themselves out trying to make a living.

-What other industry out there has experts working 60hrs/week and just barely paying the bills?
+What other industry out there has experts working 60 hours/week and just barely paying the bills?

 But why does this happen in the yoga world?
 A world of healing and constant giving…

-The fact of the matter is: after a yoga studio pays rent, heating/cooling bills, teacher wages, etc… there just isn’t enough leftover to pay teachers a livable wage!
+The fact of the matter is: that after a yoga studio pays rent, heating/cooling bills, teacher wages, etc…. there just isn’t enough left over to pay teachers a livable wage!

 The economics just don’t allow it.

 Prefer videos?
 Watch 10 ways you can make more money as a yoga teacher:

 If teaching at a studio isn’t enough to sustain ourselves as yoga teachers, this makes earning an income as a yoga teacher harder than we thought…

 Are you saying yoga teachers should ditch the studio altogether?

 But understand… It’s nearly impossible to earn a sustainable living by ONLY teaching at yoga studios.